 Apple is has added support for Windows Precision Touchpad drivers in its latest Boot Camp update.

-According to The Verge, various Reddit users noticed the surprise update went life yesterday, and it works better than third-party solutions like Trackpad++ and mac-precision-touchpad that people have had to use for years.
+According to The Verge, various Reddit users noticed the surprise update went live yesterday, and it works better than third-party solutions like Trackpad++ and mac-precision-touchpad that people have had to use for years.

 “Works way better than both of them with better palm and thumb detection too,” a user wrote.

-Microsoft first started introducing Windows Precision Touchpad with Intel in 2013, to fix what were notorious PC trackpad issues at the time.
+Microsoft first introduced Windows Precision Touchpad with Intel in 2013 to fix the notorious PC trackpad issues at the time.

-It has taken Apple a long time to enable Windows Precision Touchpad in Boot Camp, but not every MacBook is supported, the report said.
+The report said that it has taken Apple a long time to enable Windows Precision Touchpad in Boot Camp, but not every MacBook is supported.

 An Apple support document notes that only Mac computers with a T2 chip will be able to access Windows Precision Touchpad, which is most MacBook Air and MacBook Pro models from 2018 onward.